JM-Lemmi/blog.julian-lemmerich.de/index.md

 ### 27.06.22: [Automatic Number Plate Recognition 1: OpenALPR](220627-anpr1.html)

 In the first article of this series I will be looking at OpenALPR.
+The software is easy to use, comes with compiled binaries for windows and doesn't need a fancy GPU or anything like that.
+It also has bind ins for python and Go, which would ease integration into a live system.

 ### 27.06.22: [Automatic Number Plate Recognition 0: Can't be that hard, right?](220627-anpr0.html)